-In accordance with the OSA, the Authority is required to advance fund an operating account available to PSEG Long Island to pay for operating and capital expenditures that PSEG Long Island incurs as the Authority's agent in the management of the Authority's T&D system.
+In accordance with the OSA, the Authority is required to advance fund an account available to PSEG Long Island to pay for operating and capital expenditures that PSEG Long Island incurs as the Authority's agent in the management of the Authority's T&D system.
 The Authority is required to maintain three months of anticipated T&D operating and capital costs in this account in addition to separate storm, tax and power supply funding accounts.
-These accounts totaled \$212 million and \$207 million, as of December 31, 2017 and 2016, respectively, and were held in a collateralized deposit account.
+These accounts totaled \$199 million and \$212 million, as of December 31, 2018 and 2017, respectively, and were held in a collateralized deposit account.
 These funds are determined to be restricted due to the contractual obligation of the Authority to pre-fund the accounts but are considered by the Authority to be part of its working capital.